Retiree Privileges/ Courtesies

 ASMSU Outdoor Recreation Program -- Retired faculty have access to equipment rentals.
 Verification of the retiree's status is required.
 For details on services and equipment offered, see the Outdoor Recreation web page.

-MUS Wellness Programs -- Retirees may have access to the University System wellness programs, depending upon the MUS Choices program they enroll in.
+MUS Wellness Programs -- Retirees utilizing the MUS medical benefit programs have access to the University System wellness programs.
 See the MSU Wellness web page for details.

 "Emeritus status shall entail continued campus courtesies including, but not necessarily limited to, the options to: